-- The application programs that may be run under control of the communications control program and the system resources each will require. - The files that will be accessible to those programs. - The current line/terminal configuration. - The set of terminal names that may be used by programs and the actual terminal to which each will apply (until and unless changed by the system operator).
+- The application programs that may be run under control of the communications control program and the system resources each will require. - The files that will be accessible to those programs, their organization, and how they are to be accessed. - The current line/terminal configuration. - The set of terminal names that may be used by programs and the actual terminal to which each will apply (until and unless changed by the system operator).

-The result of this run is a short disk file containing control tables for the communications control program.
+The result of this run is a disk file containing control tables for the communications control program.
 The file is known as the assignment file.
 Each time the communications control program is loaded and run by the system operator, a major part of its initialization consists of accessing that file, modifying main storage control tables to reflect assignments, finding the disk data files that are to be accessed, locating the programs that may be invoked, and establishing connection with each terminal in the configuration.